 Strengths: Fast, citation-forward, good for "what are people saying about X this week?"

 Limitations: It optimizes for answer quality, not for comparable growth metrics across platforms.
-Use it alongside a trend tool when you need to validate momentum numerically.
+Use it alongside a trend tool when momentum needs numeric validation.

 Best for: Writers who start from a hypothesis and want sourced context before outlining.